 The Montpelier Foundation offers scholarships for African American students.
 For more details, please e-mail firstname.lastname@example.org and ask about scholarship opportunities for African American students.

-Students who have participated in the Archaeology Field School are also invited to apply for competitive internships (including paid internships), over the summer and winter months.
+Students who have participated in the Archaeology Field School are also invited to apply for competitive internships (including paid internships).
 See the Montpelier Internships page for more information on these opportunities.
-The $400 fee for the field school also includes housing.
-We do offer scholarships for African American students.
+The fee for the field school includes on-site housing.